 Please correct me if I've misunderstood, but in your question you indicated that you filed bankruptcy in 2008, but then refinanced the car in 2011.
 If the refinance took place after the bankruptcy, that's new debt which isn't included in the 2008 case.
 As such the creditors are...Read more »

 A bankruptcy can be a useful tool in this situation.
 You could discharge the debt in a Chapter 7 bankruptcy and surrender the car.
 Alternatively, you might be able to get a redemption loan to pay off the vehicle through the bankruptcy for its fair market value.
 Talk to a local bankruptcy attorney...Read more »

 I am still legally married.
 We have lived separately for well over 4 years.
 I would like to file bankruptcy.
 I've been told that in order to do so that we both would have to file.
 He doesn't want to.
 I need an idea of where to start.
-Should I start the divorce first or is there a way to do the...
+Should I start the divorce first or is there a way to...
 Read more »

 All our finances/debt are separate and the home loan is solely in her name (I'm only on the deed of trust).
 I have a large amount of debt that I can't pay on my own and can't barely manage with both our incomes.
-All un-secured debt (no car loans, installment loans, etc...).
-Wanting to know if...
+All un-secured debt (no car loans, installment loans, etc...)....
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.